Is Marseille worth visiting? We share some of the best things to do in Marseille, France, so you can decide if this is the destination for you!

 The old town is a gorgeous place to visit and a reason to visit France, answering YES to Is Marseille worth visiting.

-Marseille boasts a rich cultural heritage that is evident in its diverse neighborhoods and landmarks.
+Marseille boasts a rich cultural heritage that is evident in its diverse neighborhoods and landmarks, worth knowing when deciding is Marseille worth visiting.

 One of the city’s most iconic symbols is the Basilique Notre-Dame de la Garde, a stunning hilltop basilica that offers panoramic views of Marseille and the surrounding coastline.
 The interior of the basilica is equally impressive, adorned with intricate mosaics and stained glass windows.